SmartPracticeschool/SBSPS-Challenge-3496--Intelligent-Post-Lock-Down-Management-System-for-Public-Transportation/README.md

 For understanding demands and requirements, we contacted with the planning authorities of PMPML City Bus.

 ## Forecast
-pause at 2:45 - there is a drop in demand by 70% to 80%
+ there is a drop in demand by 70% to 80%

 This demand is gradually increassing.

-pause at 2:55 - we forecasted the increasing demand to predict the future loads.
+we forecasted the increasing demand to predict the future loads.

 ## dummy data